-BILL AUTHOR STATUS Summary TASK FORCE POSITION AB 876 McCarty Amended June 1 2015 Existing Law: Existing law requires each city, county, and regional agency, if any, to develop a source reduction and recycling element of an integrated waste management plan.
-Oppose letter sent June 26, 2015, for this bill Senate Appropriations Committee Proposed Law: This bill would require, commencing August 1, 2017, a county or regional agency to include in its annual report to CalRecycle an estimate of the amount of organic waste in cubic yards that will be generated in the county or region over a 15-year period, an estimate of the additional organic waste recycling facility capacity in cubic yards that will be needed to process that amount of waste, and areas identified by the county or regional agency as locations for new or expanded organic waste recycling facilities capable of safely meeting that additional need. as amended AB 901 Gordon Amended July 2, 2015 Senate Appropriations Committee Existing Law: Existing law requires recycling and composting facilities to submit periodic information to counties on the types and quantities of materials processed at their facilities by county of origin.
+BILL AUTHOR STATUS SUMMARY TASK FORCE POSITION AB 876 McCarty Amended June 1 2015 Existing Law: Existing law requires each city, county, and regional agency, if any, to develop a source reduction and recycling element of an integrated waste management plan.
+Floor alert to oppose this bill sent August 24, Enrolled Proposed Law: This bill would require, commencing August 1, 2017, a county or regional agency to include in its annual report to CalRecycle an estimate of the amount of organic waste in cubic yards that will be generated in the county or region over a 15-year period, an estimate of the additional organic waste recycling facility capacity in cubic yards that will be needed to process that amount of waste, and areas identified by the county or regional agency as locations for new or expanded organic waste recycling facilities capable of safely meeting that additional need.
+AB 901 Gordon Amended September 4, 2015 Enrolled Existing Law: Existing law requires recycling and composting facilities to submit periodic information to counties on the types and quantities of materials processed at their facilities by county of origin.
 Existing law requires counties to submit reports to the cities, to any regional agency of which the county is a member, and to CalRecycle on the amounts of solid waste disposed of by jurisdiction or region of origin, and on the categories and amounts of solid waste diverted to recycling and composting facilities within the county or region. amended letter sent July 1, 2015, for this bill Proposed Law: This bill would revise solid waste facility provisions by, among other things, requiring disposal facility operators to submit tonnage information by jurisdiction of origin directly to CalRecycle and to counties that request the information.
 The bill would require recycling and composting operations and facilities to submit information to CalRecycle on the types and quantities of materials that are disposed of, sold, or transferred to, among other entities, other recycling or composting facilities, and end users inside of the state or outside of the state.
-Jurisdictions would need to request that CalRecycle provide the information from recycling and composting operations and facilities, however, CalRecycle would not be required to provide the information to jurisdictions.
+CalRecycle may provide this information on an aggregated basis to jurisdictions who request the information.
+The bill would make the aggregated information, other than that aggregated by company, public information.
 AB 997 Allen Introduced February 26, 2015 Existing Law: AB 341 (Chesbro, 2011) declares that it is the policy goal of the state that not less than 75% of solid waste generated be source reduced, recycled, or composted by the year 2020, and annually thereafter.
 Assembly Natural Resources Committee, 2- year bill Proposed Law: This bill would restate the policy goal of the state to provide that the goal is for not less than 75% of solid waste generated to be source reduced, recycled, used for power generation in dedicated anaerobic digesters as well as in modern landfills capturing methane gas, or composted by the year 2020, and annually thereafter.